Our Wonderful World

 What is Geography? -Use basic geographical vocabulary to refer to key physical and human features as children walk around the local area.

-Maps - Explore a range of maps such as digital, aerial, picture, globe, maps in atlases.
+Which map should I use today? - Explore a range of maps such as digital, aerial, picture, globe, maps in atlases.
 Draw or read a simple picture map noting human and physical features using a simple key.

-Location and directional language - Use simple compass directions (North, South, East and West) and locational and directional language (e.g. near and far; left and right), to describe the location of features and routes on a map.
+Which way is North? - Use simple compass directions (North, South, East and West) and locational and directional language (e.g. near and far; left and right), to describe the location of features and routes on a map.
 Using the picture map from last lesson discuss the term 'location' Describe the location of different features on the map.
 How are the features locations related?
 Outside- Pick a directional card and the children follow the instruction. note human and physical features in school ground.
 Play 'I Spy' using locational and directional language.

-Continents and oceans. - Use world maps, atlases and globes to identify and locate the continents and oceans studied at this key stage.
+Where in the world are the seven continents? - Use world maps, atlases and globes to identify and locate the continents and oceans studied at this key stage.
 Using Google Earth discuss what Earth is?
 (It is where we live and is covered in land and water.)
 Find the 7 continents and 5 oceans on world maps using atlases and globes along side Google Earth.
 Label a world map.

 The U.K. - Name and locate the four countries of the UK and their capital cities on a map, atlas or globe.
 Complete map of U.K. locating and labelling countries and capital cities.
 Play 'location I spy' to note where the countries are in relation to each other and in which country each city is..